DMX: Impact

 DMX had a significant impact on hip hop music and is considered a "legend" in the genre.
 He's credited for having "defined 2000s rap" and for being "among the most prolific rappers of his era".
 He broke and set numerous records.
 His early work was vastly different from most mainstream hip hop music at the time; while Puff Daddy and other artists of the Bad Boy Records label were at the height of popularity, characterized by their "big-budget videos, lavish party-throwing, and dancefloor-ready music", DMX achieved success with a more dark, aggressive, "rugged", less "marketable" style.

 According to an Apple Music radio host: "It was a complete 180...Puff was controlling the clubs; you were watching Bad Boy Records pop bottles, wear Rolexes, Jesus pieces, Coogi sweaters.
 Then here comes this crazy energetic figure from Yonkers with the Timbs and the bandanas, running around with pitbulls, giving a perspective on the streets that a lot of people weren't familiar with and taking command of what hip-hop didn't look like."
 DMX's commercially successful violent lyricism helped popularize the horrorcore genre.

+Unreleased recordings

+In late August 2026, Billboard published an article about a vast archive of never-before-released early-DMX-career recordings, VHS videos, cassette tapes, handwritten lyrics, and other artifacts held by DMX's longtime friend and Yonkers collaborator, Michael Murray (known as "DJ Superior").
+DJ Superior says that he co-owns the materials, which he co-wrote and co-rapped in his Yonkers apartment; he also produced many of them on his own equipment.
+He has held and preserved the large trove of materials for decades, dating to DMX's early career.
+DJ Superior had revealed years earlier in an interview that he had the hours of unseen footage, as well as dozens of unreleased tracks.

+Wanting to share and sell the materials publicly, DJ Superior had contacted the executors of the DMX estate, and proposed that he would hand over to them all of the unreleased recordings, to be digitized and released, and grant the estate an 80% share of the profits from their sale.
+However, threats by the executors of a legal dispute have so far blocked the release of the recordings to the public.
+Because the executors were not satisfied with receiving 80% of the profits from the sale of DJ Superior's unreleased materials, they demanded that DJ Superior completely surrender his copyright ownership rights to the materials, and also significantly reduce his cut of the sales—and threatened to sue DJ Superior if he releases the music and videos to the public.

+DJ Superior retained counsel, who noted separately—after an investigation—that DJ Superior is also the legal co-author of at least 10 DMX songs, including the 1998 hit "Get at Me Dog".